aga-team/captureandstorageneo4j/README.md

 docker images

-5) Running container (it takes approximately 15 min):
+5) Running containe takes approximately 15 min (it may require additional memory in docker configutation to run python script, I used 4 GB but at least should be more than 1 GB, this might be a good reason to try to do all in cypher....) :

 docker run -it --name neo4j1 neo4j-load-movie:1